madprops/lester/README.md

 There is a run.sh script to run a debug version.

 There is a build.sh script to build a release version.

+There is a buildinstall.sh script to build and install.